preparing your quilt

 - Applique and embroidery – no special preparation needed.
 Quilting options will be discussed at intake.

 prepare your backing

-I carry a small selection of quilt backings at very reasonable prices (108” Moda Grunge, 120” Premium Muslin, 60” Fireside).
+I have a small selection of quilt backings available at very reasonable prices (108” Moda Grunge, 120” Premium Muslin, 60” Fireside).

 - Backing must be a minimum of 5” bigger on all sides – so for example, your 60” x 72” flimsy needs backing that measures 70” x 82”.